monarc-project/stats-service/docs/command-line-interface.rst

     $ flask stats_push --help
     Usage: flask stats_push [OPTIONS]

-      Push stats for the local client specified in parameter to an other stats server.
+      Pushes the clients stats to the global stats server.

     Options:
-      --client-uuid TEXT   Local client uuid  [required]
+      --date-from [%Y-%m-%d]  Only stats more recent than this date will be pushed.
+Default value is 3 months before today.

+      --date-to [%Y-%m-%d]    Only stats older than this date will be pushed.
+                              Default value is today.

-      --token TEXT  Client token on remote side  [required] --help        Show this message and exit.
+      --help                  Show this message and exit.

 This command can be executed for example with cron.

 The address of the central stats server must be specified in the configuration file.

+The same remote token can be used to push the stats from different local clients.

 Pulling data